The Journal of Corporation Law

 The Journal of Corporation Law (JCL), at the University of Iowa College of Law, is the nation's oldest student-published periodical specializing in corporate law.
 It published its first issue in 1975.
 Its current adviser is Robert T. Miller, who joined the College of Law faculty in August 2012.
 The journal is routinely cited by scholars, practitioners, and courts, including the United States Supreme Court.

 Membership

 Students apply for membership after completing their first year of legal study.
 The application consists of several short assignments meant to test an applicant's writing and editing ability.
-Each summer, the editorial board reviews these applications and invites 25 to 30 applicants to become student writers for the following academic year.
+Each summer, the editorial board reviews these applications and invites 30 to 35 applicants to become student writers for the following academic year.

 As student writers, JCL members write a Note discussing a relevant topic in corporate law.
 Excellent Notes are selected for publication.
-In addition, student writers are expected to complete thirty-five secondary hours per semester.
+In addition, student writers are expected to complete 35 secondary hours per semester.
 This includes time spent at authority checks or on other journal-related projects that the editorial board assigns.
-Student writers improve their writing and editing skills and contribute to maintaining JCLs status as a high quality publication.
+Student writers improve their writing and editing skills.

 Each spring, members of the outgoing editorial board select the next year's board members from the pool of student writers.